haplesshero13/haplesshero13.github.io/index.md

 title: "About Me"
 ---

 Hi, I'm Avery.
-I design and build unique and illuminating ways to understand AI and agentic behavior.
+I design and build unique, illuminating ways to understand AI and agentic behavior.

 I'm a researcher collaborating with David Bau, a member of MIT AI Alignment (MAIA), and an incoming [CBAI Fellow](https://www.cbai.ai/summer-research-fellowship-26) working this summer with Jayson Lynch of MIT FutureTech.
 I have ongoing frontier AI lab experience.